Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/extend/icons.md

 ### Icon font

-You can also embed Solaris icons in an icon font by using [IcoMoon App](https://icomoon.io/app/).
+You can also embed icons in an icon font by using [IcoMoon App](https://icomoon.io/app/).

 #### Create your own project